NJPW Invasion Tour 2011: Background

-The tour was first announced on October 3, 2010, when American promotion Jersey All Pro Wrestling (JAPW) announced it had reached a deal with NJPW to host the promotion's first ever shows in the country.
+The tour was first announced on October 3, 2010, when American promotion Jersey All Pro Wrestling (JAPW) announced it had reached a deal with NJPW to host the promotion's first ever tour in the country; NJPW had previously held a stand-alone show in 1996 at the Los Angeles Memorial Sports Arena in Los Angeles, California.
 NJPW officially announced the "NJPW Invasion Tour 2011: Attack on East Coast" tour on January 4, 2011, during Wrestle Kingdom V in Tokyo Dome, announcing that the events would be taking place on May 13 in Rahway, New Jersey, May 14 in New York City and May 15 in Philadelphia, Pennsylvania.
 NJPW also announced that during the tour the promotion would introduce its fifth active title, the IWGP Intercontinental Championship.
 Most of the wrestlers taking part in the tour were NJPW regulars, however, several JAPW workers, who were not regulars with NJPW, also took part in the tour; namely Charlie Haas, Dan Maff, Homicide, Josh Daniels, Low Ki and Rhino.
 Daniels was a late replacement for a NJPW regular Tama Tonga, who was sidelined with an injury.
 Hideo Saito and Kazuchika Okada, two NJPW contracted wrestlers, who were at the time on learning excursions to Puerto Rico and American Total Nonstop Action Wrestling (TNA) respectively, also returned to take part in the tour.
 The official cards for the events were released on May 4.
 The day before the start of the tour, NJPW held a press conference at the Ramada hotel in Newark, New Jersey.
 The conference mainly featured wrestlers talking about their feelings about working in the United States, but also featured a storyline development, where Rhino interrupted Togi Makabe and threatened to destroy him, setting up a storyline rivalry between the two, which lasted for the entire tour.
 Workers at the hotel were reportedly not in on the storyline interruption and were close to calling the police.
 In Japan, the tour was broadcast on tape delay by Fighting TV Samurai in two two-hour specials.
 The first concentrated on the IWGP Intercontinental Championship tournament and the second on the other big matches of the tour.